alexaandig/self-hosting/README.md

 You can use the script by simply pulling it down with wget or curl, changing the permissions, and running it.

-'⚠⚠NOTE: Run `sudo apt update && sudo apt upgrade -y`
+'⚠⚠NOTE: Run `sudo apt update && sudo apt upgrade -y` before running the script below.

 1. Pull down a copy with the command